NOTE: THE DECKER SCHOOL OF NURSING RESERVES THE RIGHT TO AT ANY TIME AMEND AND/OR ALTER CONTENTS OF THE GRADUATE STUDENT HANDBOOK.

 Click here to view.
 (Subject to update and revision by the American Nurses Association.)

-The student should be familiar with the University Bulletin and the Decker School of Nursing Handbook (Undergraduate Handbook; Graduate Handbook ) and should seek advisement early and as often as possible.
-Faculty advisors make notations on Advisement Record forms regarding advisement sessions and the proposed program plan to complete remaining requirements.
+Faculty advisers make notations on Advisement Record forms regarding advisement sessions and the proposed program plan to complete remaining requirements.
 These advisement forms are kept in the student folder.
-This documentation serves as a record of the student's progress throughout the curriculum for the student, faculty, advisor, and the Program Offices and is used to monitor student completion of program requirements.
-The student is urged to request a copy of advising notations and proposed program plan developed by the student and faculty advisor.
+This documentation serves as a record of the student's progress throughout the curriculum for the student, faculty, adviser, and the Program Offices and is used to monitor student completion of program requirements.
+The student is urged to request a copy of advising notations and proposed program plan developed by the student and faculty adviser.

-Each matriculated graduate student is assigned a faculty advisor.
+Each matriculated graduate student is assigned to a faculty adviser.
 Non-matriculated students are encouraged to seek program planning and academic advisement from the Director of Graduate Programs.

-In consultation with a faculty advisor, an appropriate program of study is planned for each student.
+In consultation with a faculty adviser, an appropriate program of study is planned for each student.
 It is important for the student to complete prerequisites for courses as specified, and to be aware that certain courses must be taken in sequence or concurrently.
-Ongoing communication with the Director of Graduate Programs or faculty advisor is encouraged.
+Ongoing communication with the Director of Graduate Programs or faculty adviser is encouraged.

 Computing services are available at several sites throughout the campus.